HVoltBb/climate-change-01/README.md

 Download the [source directory](src) first, and then make `example` you working directory.
 Then, you can source the [R script](src/example/example.R) to fit a von Bertalanffy curve to see if it works correctly on your machine.
 A verification value has been provided in the comment section at the bottom of the script.
 Getting exactly the same number as provided indicates success.
 Most likely, your R console will complain about missing libraries the first time you run it.
 Install them.

 This code has been tested on both Windows and Linux systems.
-There are no system requirements to run the example.
+There are no system requirements to run the example code.

 ### Full source code